 Find The Career You Were Destined For

 Everyone wants a career that they love, but not everyone knows how to plan for it.
 We can help.
 Follow these steps to discover the career you'd like to pursue and plan your path.
 Download a copy of the UCR Career Center's Career Decision Making Process for a step-by-step approach!

 We recommend that you take the time to explore your VIPS.
-If you want to see what career related assessments could tell you, we offer several assessments that can help you get to know yourself and the careers that will inspire you.
+If you want to see what career related assessments could tell you, we offer several assessments that could help you find out more about yourself and potentially - the careers that will inspire you.
 Make a "Career Assessment Question" appointment or visit the Express Career Advising Hours to see if an assessment tool is appropriate for you.

 - Strong Interest Inventory (SII)

-The SII evaluates your interests and uses them to suggest majors, internships and careers.
+The SII evaluates your interests and uses them to suggest majors, internships, and careers.
 The goal is to help you find career options that are satisfying and well suited to what you love.
 You must meet with a Career Specialist to determine if the SII is right for you.
 If so, you will receive assessment instructions to take the assessment and be scheduled for a group interpretation appointment.

 - Myers-Briggs Type Indicator (MBTI)

 The MBTI looks at your personality type and how it will tie into career options and work relationships.
 The goal is to help you find a career that is suited to your personality preferences.
 You must meet with a Career Specialist to determine if the SII is right for you.
 If so, you will receive assessment instructions to take the assessment and be scheduled for a group interpretation appointment.

-CareerLeader measures patterns of business-related interests, values and abilities.
+CareerLeader measures patterns of business-related interests, values, and abilities.
 It is appropriate for students interested in any type of business career, regardless of major.
-It is recommended that you schedule an appointment to review your results. ($20)
+It is recommended that you schedule an appointment with your Career Specialist to review your results. ($20)